mikahama/uralicNLP/README.md

     uralicApi.lemmatize("luutapiiri", "fin", word_boundaries=True)
     >>['luuta|piiri', 'luu|tapiiri']

 An example of lemmatizing the word *вирев* in Erzya (myv).
 By default, a **descriptive** analyzer is used.
 Use *uralicApi.lemmatize("вирев", "myv", descriptive=False)* for a non-descriptive analyzer.
 If *word_boundaries* is set to True, the lemmatizer will mark word boundaries with a |.
-[You can also use your own transducer](https://github.com/mikahama/uralicNLP/wiki/Models#using-your-own-transducers)

 ### Morphological analysis
 Apart from just getting the lemmas, it's also possible to perform a complete morphological analysis.